astropy/astropy/docs/vo/samp/index.rst

 `TOPCAT <http://www.star.bris.ac.uk/~mbt/topcat/>`_,
 `SAO Ds9 <http://hea-www.harvard.edu/RD/ds9>`_,
 and `Aladin <http://aladin.u-strasbg.fr>`_, which means that it is possible to send and receive data to and from these tools.
+The `astropy.vo.samp` package also supports the 'web profile' for SAMP, which means that it can be used to communicate with web SAMP clients.
+See the `sampjs
+<http://astrojs.github.io/sampjs/>`_ library examples for more details.

 The following classes are available in `astropy.vo.samp`: